 Businesses which do not require a licence do not have an associated fee to register for a Business ID.

 Fees may be required for permits that are needed to meet land use approval.

 Business ownership changes

 A business licence or business ID is not transferable from one person to another or from one person's business premises to another.

 A business operating from more than one location requires a separate business licence for each premises.

 All charitable organizations must be associated with another licenced business activity.
 Approval must be granted by the province before applying for a municipal licence.

 - Alcohol beverage sales

 - Tobacco retailer

-Applicants for this licence type should first consult with the province about eligibility and register their business prior to applying for a municipal business licence.
-Contact Service Alberta at 1-780-427-4088 (or toll free within Alberta at 1-877-427-4088) for more information.
+All applicants for this licence type should first consult with the province about eligibility for this designation and register their business, prior to applying for a municipal business licence.
+Contact Service Alberta at 1-780-427-4088 (or toll free in Alberta only at 1-877-427-4088) for more information.